Nibezak/payflow-package/docs/core/contributing.md

 6. Make your changes
 7. Submit a pull request

-Lunar uses [VitePress](https://vitepress.dev/) for our documentation site which uses [Markdown](https://www.markdownguide.org/basic-syntax/) files to store the content.
+Payflow uses [VitePress](https://vitepress.dev/) for our documentation site which uses [Markdown](https://www.markdownguide.org/basic-syntax/) files to store the content.
 You'll find these Markdown files in the `/docs` directory.